Buyun-Liang/personal_page_hugo/content/authors/buyun/_index.md

 # Interests to show in About widget
 interests:
-  - Optimization Software
+  - Optimization for Deep Learning
-  - Robustness of Deep Learning
+  - Robustness in Vision Recognition
-  - Constrained Deep Learning
+  - AI for Science & Engineering

 # Education to show in About widget
 education: